 This is also an area that holds potential to lift your show budget’s ROI, which is often overlooked by many exhibitors.
 You are flying staff to a faraway city–why not go in a couple of days early and call on a few potential major customers?
 At a minimum, make sure you get those free show tickets that often go to waste out to the local prospects in your database, so they can come to the show for a meeting or demo at your booth.

-LOCAL CHANNEL VISITS
+LOCAL SALES CHANNEL VISITS

 In the same vein as visits to end user customers it makes a lot of sense to call on current or potential channel partners, once you decide you’ll be spending money going to a show in a certain region.
 Add a couple of days to your trip and visit a few key partners and prospective partners in the area.
-And again, make sure to invite them to the show well in advance and supply those free tickets, so you end up seeing many more later at your booth.
+And again, make sure to invite them to the show well in advance and supply those free exhibit tickets, so you end up seeing many more later at your booth.

 If you simply spend a lot of money and fly to a city, set up your booth, and wait for new customers to flock by to see you–you are likely to be very disappointed in your trade show return on investment.
-But if you use a trade show as a hub for a variety of related activites, adding a couple of key shows into your marketing mix can still bring a very nice ROI.
+But if you use a trade show as a hub for a variety of related activities, adding a couple of key shows into your marketing mix can still bring a very nice ROI.
 The key is preparation and planning, to make sure your results are optimized.

 I’ve outlined a few reasons why it still may make sense to exhibit at trade shows/trade fairs even today, along with some ways to maximize your return.
-What’s your reason for attending trade shows in the Online Age?
+What’s your reason for attending trade shows in the online age?
 And what concrete results do you hope to achieve?
 Post a comment to expand this discussion.

 If you liked this post please share it with you colleagues using the “share” buttons below: